JadenV15/TouchManager/README.md

 - Tkinter is **not an ideal candidate** for MVC-style layouts
 - This implementation exists primarily as a **demonstration**

----

 ## Contributing

-Contributions are welcome!
+Please help to improve this repo by contributing!
-Feel free to open an issue or submit a pull request to help improve the project.
+Feel free to open an issue or submit a PR.

----

 ## Notes